 Do you or your partner snore while sleeping and the other one’s sleep is also disturbed because of it?
-Visit Koala Center for Sleep & TMJ Disorders.
+Visit Koala® Center For Sleep & TMJ Disorders.
 Our sleep professionals have the right solution for you.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Snoring is defined as a grunting or snorting sound that occurs while sleeping.
 Its intensity and volume can vary greatly; sometimes it is soft, gentle, and almost inaudible, and other times it is sonorous, raucous, and horribly horrisonant.
 In severe cases, snoring can often disrupt others’ sleep and can pose a great disturbance for those who sleep in the same room as a snorer.
 People who snore regularly often report waking up with a sore throat as the constant vibrations can exhaust the muscles and irritate the soft tissues in the airways.
 Fortunately, sleep doctors can address this concern and improve the quality of sleep for the affected individual as well as their loved ones.

 Although several factors contribute to snoring, its cause is the same in every situation: an obstruction in the airways.
 As we breathe in and out, muscles and tissues along the airways can block the flow of air, especially if they are saggy, deformed, or abnormally enlarged.
 When air collides with the obstruction, it causes the tissues to vibrate, which is heard as snoring.

 Several issues can cause the airways to become obstructed, including:

 – The position of the tongue during sleep